gardener/gardener/docs/proposals/19-migrating-to-prometheus-operator.md

       value: monitoring,garden
   ```

-- Dashboards can have multiple labels and be provisioned in a seed and/or shoot grafana.
+- Dashboards can have multiple labels and be provisioned in a seed and/or shoot Grafana.

 ### Migration